Activities For Dementia Patients: How To Do Them And How They Help

 Decrease Effects Of Behavior Changes

-Activities for seniors with dementia can also have a positive effect on other behaviors.
+Activities for seniors with dementia can also positively affect other behaviors.
 Many forms of dementia result in behavior changes that can be difficult to manage.
-They may act out in anger, even if they have never been violent before.
+They may act out in anger, even if they have never been violent.
 They may talk inappropriately or act impulsively.
 Dementia activities encourage them to follow the rules, get along with others, and enjoy things that make them happy.
-When they have these experiences, their behavior tends to be more appropriate to other situations as well.
+When they have these experiences, their behavior tends to be more appropriate to other situations.

 Activities For Seniors With Dementia

 As you go along, you can add your ideas to the list.
-When you do, remember to choose activities that they will be able to participate in, benefit from, and enjoy.
-Activities often fall into more than one category, which benefits them even more.
-The following are just a few of the activities you and the dementia patient might enjoy.
+When you do, remember to choose activities they will be able to participate in, benefit from, and enjoy.
+Activities often fall into more than one category, which helps them even more.
+The following are just a few activities you and the dementia patient might enjoy.

 Physical Activities For People With Dementia